dunnock/bigneon/README.md

     make sync
     make build

 The last command will take a long time.
 Go and grab some coffee.
-When done, you set up the DB and launch the API with
+When done, copy the `env.example` file to `.env` and then you set up the DB and launch the API with

     make create-db